GLOBAL MARKETS-Global shares waver on coronavirus fears

 LONDON/SYDNEY, July 8 (Reuters) - Global stocks faltered on Wednesday as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.

-Frankfurt .GDAXI, Paris .FCHI and London .FTSE all opened lower as investors shifted to wait-and-see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar =USD.
-GVD/EUR/FRX
+Frankfurt .GDAXI, Paris .FCHI and London .FTSE all traded lower as investors shifted to wait-and-see mode, pondering the risk of more restrictive social distancing measures in some places, as well as upcoming earnings.

+Shares in pub and restaurant operators Marston's MARS.L, JD Weatherspoon JDW.L, Mitchells & Butlers MAB.L and Restaurant Group RTN.Lall rose, however.

+British finance minister Rishi Sunak earlier announced a cut in value-added tax (VAT) on spending on hotels, restaurants and tourist attractions, and subsidies for temporary discounts on eating out.

-London-listed HSBC HSBA.L shed 4% after Bloomberg reported that U.S. President Donald Trump's top advisers weighed proposals to undermine the Hong Kong currency's peg to the U.S. dollar.
-The proposal could possibly limit the ability of Hong Kong banks to buy dollars.
+London-listed HSBC HSBA.L shed 4% after Bloomberg reported that U.S. President Donald Trump's top advisers had weighed proposals to undermine the Hong Kong currency's peg to the U.S. dollar.

-Finland's Nokia NOKIA.HE lost 7.5% on worries that the company was losing the business of its key client Verizon VZ.N in the United States.

 "It is impossible for investors not to grow weary and eventually, at some point, fall prey to the endless drip of negative Covid-19 stories and how the second-wave virus will crush the market," said Stephen Innes, chief global market strategist at AxiCorp.